aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.window/location/search/_index.md

 ---
 title: Location.Search
 second_title: Aspose.SVG for .NET API Reference
-description: Location property.
+description: Location Search property.
 Returns the Location objects URLs query includes leading  if non-empty.
 Can be set to navigate to the same URL with a changed queryignores leading
 type: docs
 weight: 90
 url: /net/aspose.svg.window/location/search/